Updated July 5, 2026

 You are not legally required to carry it if the home is paid off, but many Montana owners still keep coverage because wildfire, winter storm, theft, and liability losses can be expensive to handle without insurance.
 The decision usually comes down to your risk tolerance and how much of a repair bill you could absorb yourself.

-Dwelling coverage pays to repair or rebuild the structure, personal property coverage helps replace belongings inside the home, and liability coverage helps if someone is injured on your property.
+Dwelling coverage can help pay to repair or rebuild the structure, personal property coverage helps replace belongings inside the home, and liability coverage helps if someone is injured on your property.
 In Montana, the combination matters because a wildfire, wind loss, or burglary can trigger more than one part of the policy.

 No. Standard homeowners insurance in Montana excludes flood damage, so you need a separate flood policy if that exposure matters to your location.
 That is worth considering even outside the highest-risk areas because Montana has a history of flash flooding and mudslides.